platformsh/platformsh-docs/src/development/variables.md

 Changing an environment variable will cause that environment to be redeployed so that it gets the new value.
 However, it will *not* redeploy any child environments.
 If you want those to get the new value you will need to redeploy them yourself.

 Environment variables are a good place to store values that apply only on Platform.sh and not on your local development environment.
-This includes API credentials for 3rd party services, mode settings if your application has a separate "Dev" and "Prod" toggle, etc.
+This includes API credentials for 3rd party services, mode settings if your application has a separate "Dev" and "Prod" runtime toggle, etc.

+### Application-provided variables

 It is also possible to [set Environment variables in code](/configuration/app/variables.md), using the `.platform.app.yaml` file.
 These values of course will be the same across all environments and present in the Git repository, which makes them a poor fit for API keys and such.
 This capability is mainly to define values that an application expects via an environment variable that should be consistent across all environments.
 For example, the Symfony framework has a `SYMFONY_ENV` property that users may wish to set to `prod` on all environments to ensure a consistent build, or it may be used to set [PHP configuration values](#php-specific-variables).

+Application-provided variables are available at both build time and runtime.

 ## Platform.sh-provided variables